LOADING ...

 Robert, victorious, the trophy has gained,

-The jovial contest have renewed.
+The contest again have renewed.

 And Sir Robert, deep-read in old wines.